paulio/paulmarsh/content/posts/unity-editor-tight-loops.md

 <img src="https://miro.medium.com/max/700/1*DLAY8hRwc-3eC6j3QSnILw.jpeg"/>

 If there is one thing that is guaranteed to drain the blood from the face of Unity Developer it's a tight loop.
-If you introduce a tight loop into you code then chances are you're going to have to kill the Unity Editor (tip: sometimes you can escape them by deliberately introducing an exception in the loop's code while running).
+If you introduce a tight loop into your code then chances are you're going to have to kill the Unity Editor (tip: sometimes you can escape them by deliberately introducing an exception in the loop's code while running).

 One way to mitigate this risk is put any dangerous code into a Coroutine with at least one yield inside the loop.
 This can give Unity the opportunity to stop the code.
 However, if you're writing a Unity Editor, StartCoroutine is part of the MonoBehaviour not the Editor - these are actually ScriptableObjects.